kaylwin/RRT-2D-Rotation/README.md

 # RRT-2D-Rotation
-This code is a sample implementation of a RRT algorithm with an rrt backend.
+This code is a sample implementation of a RRT algorithm with an Octree for nearest neighbor search.
 The 3 dimensions are 2D translation and 1D rotation.
-The display is written with Qt and the collion detection is written with box2d.
-The algorithm works as follows, a hardcoded set of obstacles are created, a hard coded start point is chose, and goal is hard coded as well.
+The display is written with Qt and the collison detection is written with box2d.
+The algorithm works as follows, a hardcoded set of obstacles are created, a hard coded start point is chosen, and goal is hard coded as well.
 System starts up and searches from the start point toward the goal following the RRT algorithm and avoiding obstacles.
 For the RRT algorithm the nearest point is chosen using an Octree lookup.
 The main code is in ui/Helper.cpp --> this calls out to rrt_2d/Octree.h and src/Utils.cpp.
 The rest is just making QT cooperate.